sciyoshi/django-dbsettings/README.rst

 You can force to do (not) use ``sites`` via ``DBSETTINGS_USE_SITES = True / False`` configuration variable (put it in project's ``settings.py``).

+By default, values stored in database are limited to 255 characters per setting.
+You can change this limit with ``DBSETTINGS_VALUE_LENGTH`` configuration variable.
+If you change this value after migrations were run, you need to manually alter the ``dbsettings_setting`` table schema.

 URL Configuration
 -----------------